Raptor007/X-Wing-Revival/README.txt

   FFA Kessel Run: Race through the checkpoints in the asteroid field.
 First player to
     reach the score limit (or last player alive) wins.
 Basically Carmageddon in space.

+  Mission: Play a campaign level or custom scripted mission.

 == TROUBLESHOOTING / FAQ ==